freddiehaddad/dev-tools/README.md

 Open a new shell and type `base16` followed by a tab to perform tab completion.

-Follow the instructions [https://github.com/InspectorMustache/base16-builder-python](https://github.com/InspectorMustache/base16-builder-python) for building the `iterm` profile.
+Follow the instructions [https://github.com/InspectorMustache/base16-builder-python](https://github.com/InspectorMustache/base16-builder-python) for building the `iterm` and `fzf` profiles.

 To configure `nvim-dap-ui`, update the colors in the `colorscheme.lua` file.